 Course Director, Dr. Ruslan Korets will provide direct support and teaching throughout the rotation.
 A scheduled time will be available to meet with Dr. Korets after two weeks of the rotation to provide feedback and incorporate the student's suggestions for making the rotation more rewarding.

 At the completion of the rotation, the student will receive a final summative assessment and evaluation by the course director.

-Students interested in completing a sub internship with BIDMC Division of Urologic Surgery should contact Program Coordinator, Zoe Vernick, at firstname.lastname@example.org or 617-632-8363.
-Zoe will work with you to coordinate the month of your rotation so you can plan your clinical rotations.
+Students interested in completing a sub-internship with the BIDMC Division of Urologic Surgery should first email Christina Rodriguez, Program Coordinator.
+Christina will work with you to help coordinate the month of your rotation so you can plan your clinical rotations.

 HMS students will apply internally through the HMS lottery.

 Visiting students should then submit application and required documentation to HMS Visiting Exchange Clerkship Program.
 Please refer to the HMS Visiting Exchange Clerkship Program website for additional information regarding the application process.

 The BIDMC Urology faculty has collaborated with the Urology Student Anki Group to create an Anki question deck designed to help medical students prepare for sub-internships and PGY-1 year.
 Anki is a flashcard app used to learn and study new material.
 The BIDMC Urology Anki question deck covers core urologic concepts for medical students across the spectrum of urologic conditions, including urologic emergencies, BPH, erectile dysfunction, voiding dysfunction, UTIs, pediatrics, and nephrolithiasis.

 For more information and to download the BIDMC Urology Anki Deck, please visit our Anki Deck Google Doc page or our Twitter page.